Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 General comment: any extended 0xAA range is a remnant of the initial factory sram tests, never erased since camera release.
 Other value means that backup battery has been replaced one time in the camera life.
 By extension, these ranges are never included into any checksums as they are never used by the camera code in writing mode.

-# Visual representation of data at the beginning of the save ram
+# Visual representation of data at the beginning of the sram
 ![Visual representation of data at the beginning of save ram](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Image_ram_beginning2.png)

 # Now let's reverse engineer the checksum system !